pinapelz/yet-another-lavaplayer-bot/README.md

 - Remove songs using a drop-down list
 - Discord button for various controls
 - Matches relevant YouTube videos from Spotify URLs
+- Play randomly selected music from a list of URLs

 ## Screenshots
 ### Queue using search terms